The University of Chicago Summer

 Summer Session 2025 Transfer Student Programming

-Enrolling in a summer course can be a great way to jumpstart your UChicago academic experience and to get your first taste of the distinctive academic culture of the College.
-You will be able to choose from a select list of courses and specialized programming, including a Humanities Core program designed for incoming transfers.
+Enrolling in a summer course can jumpstart your UChicago academic experience and give you a first taste of the distinctive academic culture of the College.
+Choose from a select list of courses and specialized programming, including a Humanities Core program designed for incoming transfers.
+These courses will help transfer students integrate into the student community, learn from peers, and launch the path to their degrees.

 Humanities Core and Writing Program

 The Humanities Core is the foundation of Chicago’s Core Curriculum.
-By engaging with texts and artworks of great complexity and enduring significance, students grapple with philosophical, literary, and aesthetic questions and issues in deep and wide-ranging conversation with faculty and other students.
-In small discussion-based seminars, students learn and practice the art of oral argument and dialogue, as well as to read closely, think critically, and write effectively.
+By engaging with texts and artworks of great complexity and enduring significance, students grapple with philosophical, literary, and aesthetic questions and issues in deep and wide-ranging conversations with faculty and other students.
+In small discussion-based seminars, students learn to read closely, think critically, and write effectively and practice the art of oral argument and dialogue.

-This two-part pilot program for summer 2025 includes 1) an intensive Humanities Core sequence (three weeks per course) and 2) a new 6-week standalone course on writing.
+This two-part pilot program for summer 2025 includes an intensive Humanities Core sequence (three weeks per course) and a new 6-week standalone course on writing:

 Humanities Core Courses: